Lagaffe91/ChipEmu/README.md

 First, you need [CMake 3.19](https://cmake.org/) or newer.

-You also need to download [SDL2](https://www.libsdl.org/index.php) and pass it to cmake order to build the emulator.
+You also need to download [SDL2](https://www.libsdl.org/index.php) and pass it to cmake in order to build the emulator.

 Then build the emulator with the following commands (assuming you are in the "~/ChipEmu" folder):